 There are three basic types of wedding bars: beer and wine only, full bar, and the something-in-between I’ll call modified full bar.
 If you are set on doing a true full bar, I do not recommend going our DIY route.
 Work with a professional bartending service and your venue, unless you want to blow most of your budget on half the stock at your local liquor store.
 This tutorial is all about the modified full bar and the beer and wine only bar.

 On the West Coast, a beer and wine only wedding is usually completely acceptable, especially if you also decide to offer a big batch cocktail or two, a few craft beers, or a selection of wines.
 On the East Coast, however, the expectation is generally that there will be a full bar, or at least a modified full bar.
 Here at APW, we’re big fans of the “do what works for you” school of thought, though, so take that generalization with a salted rim.
+So if you’re wondering how to figure out how much alcohol you should have at your wedding… here are the steps:

 You don’t need every mixer under the sun, or every booze known to man.
 Here’s what you want to make sure you have: